 Any UDT that has child tags configured as datatype PB_EN_RA_DLR will have this AOI implemented within the parent AOI to provide the necessary status information about the state of the alarm enables.

 HMI Integration

 These tags will generally integrate with dialer alarm objects and dialer overview screens.
-Sample dialler objects and dialler screens are provided in the InTouch baseload.
+Sample dialer objects and dialer screens are provided in the InTouch baseload.